How To Move to Italy (2024 Guide)

 - You have a residence in Italy

-Italy not only has a national, regional, and municipal income tax but also a wealth tax, value-added tax (VAT), inheritance tax, property tax, and corporate taxes.
-Nonresidents must pay tax on income received in Italy—ranging from 23% to 43%—and may be subject to property taxes.
-Once you’re a resident, you must pay income tax on all earnings, inside and outside of Italy.
+Italy has national tax, regional tax, municipal income tax, wealth tax, value-added tax, inheritance tax, property tax, and corporate tax.
+Nonresidents must pay between 23% and 43% of income they earn in Italy on taxes, and they may also be subject to property taxes.
+Once you’re a resident, you must pay income tax on all earnings inside and outside of Italy.

-Before moving to Italy, you will need an International Driving Permit.
+You will need an International Driving Permit before you move to Italy.
 You can apply for a permit in person at a AAA Travel office or by mail.
-You’ll need to fill out the application, provide two original passport pictures, present a valid U.S. driver’s license, and pay the $20 permit fee.
-This allows you to drive in Italy as a tourist, but once you register as a resident, you must apply for an Italian license within one year of registration.
+You must fill out the application, provide two original passport pictures, present a valid U.S. driver’s license, and pay a $20 permit fee.
+This allows you to drive in Italy as a tourist, but once you register as a resident, you must apply for an Italian license within one year.

-Italy also has ZTLs (zona a traffico limitato), which are limited traffic zones in historic downtown areas of cities and towns that require special permits, similar to the E-ZPass system in the United States.
+Italy also has ZTLs (zona a traffico limitato), which are limited traffic zones in historic downtown areas of cities and towns that require special permits.
+These function similarly to the E-ZPass system in the United States.

-After five continuous years of living in Italy, foreigners can apply for permanent residency either at the post office, the designated comune (municipal office), or other authorized offices.
-A long-term residence permit allows you to enter Italy, work, and enjoy social benefits without a visa.
+Foreigners can apply for permanent residency at the post office, the designated comune (municipal office), or other authorized offices after five continuous years of living in Italy.
+A long-term residence permit allows you to enter Italy, work, and enjoy the country’s social benefits without a visa.
 Your application must include the following:

 - A copy of your valid passport